Arc travel time and path choice model estimation subsumed: Methodology

 It is also possible to combine different log-likelihoods.
 For example, for an observation $(o_1,d_1,t_1)$ and an observation $(o_2,d_2,r_2,t_2)$, the total log-likelihood is

 In other words, we have a formulation that can mix different types of data consistently.
-In contrast, an alternative adding weighted losses (one loss for each data type) would introduce hyper parameters to control the ratio of the losses.
+In contrast, using a standard weighting of losses (one loss for each data type) would introduce hyperparameters to control the ratio of the losses.
+Using other multi-objective optimization schemes would involve similar challenges.

-Inspired by the literature of energy-based models (EBM) \citep{ebm}, we can convert a large class of loss functions to distributions whose log-likelihood is the original loss function.
-However unlike the EBM literature we do not require the loss function to also be an energy function as we are not interested in EBMs.
+As discussed above, mixture~(\ref{eqs:mixture}) allows to model observations at various levels of granularity.
+Next, we discuss other properties and show that the approach in \cite{bertsimas2019travel} is a special case.
+Inspired by the literature on energy-based models (EBM) \citep{lecun2007energy}, we aim to convert a class of loss functions to distributions whose log-likelihood is the original loss function.
+However, unlike the EBM literature, we do not require the loss function to be an energy function.